nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing an internship application : `edit`

-Edits the details of the currently selected internship application.
+Accidentally made a typo?
+Or something in your internship application has changed?
+Worry not, the `edit` command helps you to edit the details of the currently selected internship application.

 <div markdown="block" class="alert alert-info">